rthurston1/Team01-Web-Application-Cherish/team/m3/robert-thurston/robbie_sequence-diagram.md

 ### Sequence Diagram: When user clicks on a date on the main page calendar

 The sequence diagram illustrates the workflow for loading and displaying the emotions and details of a selected day in the day view.
-Here's what happens:

 - **User Interaction**: The user clicks on a date displayed within the calendar.
 Each date is represented as an HTML DOM element with a `day` class and a `data-date` attribute.